ferrislucas/promptr/README.md

 <br /><br />
 ## Usage

-To use Promptr, run it from the command line with the following syntax:
+To use Promptr, run it from the command line.
+This example sends GPT-3 the contents of `index.js` with a prompt `"Cleanup the code in this file"`.
+The model's response replaces the contents of `index.js`:
-`promptr -i <file1>`
+`promptr -m gpt3 index.js -o index.js -p "Cleanup the code in this file"`

 ## Options
+- `-m, --mode <mode>`: Required flag to set the mode.
+Supported values are: (gpt3|gpt4)
 - `-d, --dry-run`: Optional boolean flag that can be used to run the tool in dry-run mode where only a prompt is displayed and no changes are made.
 - `-i, --interactive`: Optional boolean flag that enables interactive mode where the user can provide input interactively.
 If this flag is not set, the tool runs in non-interactive mode.
 - `-p, --prompt <prompt>`: Optional string flag that specifies the prompt to use in non-interactive mode.
 If this flag is not set, the default prompt is used.